bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a Javascript library that does one thing very well ...
+UI.
+It solves the problem of how to create scalable UI with changing data without predefined rules on how to create.
+React is a fast, single use Javascript API.

 - [ ] What does it mean to _think_ in react?

+The creators of React feel that React is the fastest way to build scalable web apps in Javascript, but to 'think' in react means to think in components, to hink reusable, and this makes the app scalable.

 - [ ] Describe state.

+State is the current state or the current data the the UI is curretnly using.
+The state is how the app 'reacts' to change in data, or change in state.

 - [ ] Describe props.

+Props are simply stated, properties that can be used in React and the JSX.

 ## Project Set Up